 Missouri is slated to execute Ernest Johnson.
-Lawmakers and the Pope want his life to be spared.
+Lawmakers and the pope want his life to be spared.

 Their plea comes as the United States is at a crossroads with the death penalty.
 Though 27 states still have capital punishments on the books, Missouri is among only four — the others being Alabama, Oklahoma and Texas — to have resumed executions a year after many were derailed by the coronavirus pandemic.

-Use of the death penalty in America has slowed dramatically, with the United States executing fewer prisoners in 2020 than at any time since 1991.
+Use of the death penalty in the United States has slowed dramatically, with the country executing fewer prisoners in 2020 than at any time since 1991.
 A growing number of leaders, including President Biden, support halting or disincentivizing executions at the state and federal level.
 Still, a Pew Research Center survey released earlier this year found 60 percent of U.S. adults support execution for those convicted of murder.

 Johnson was sentenced to death for killing three people while robbing a Columbia, Mo., convenience store in 1994.
 His lawyers and advocates argue his intellectual disability makes his execution unconstitutional and noted he also had roughly one-fifth of his brain tissue removed during a 2008 operation for a brain tumor.

-Jeremy Weis, Johnson’s public defender, has said Johnson “meets all statutory and clinical definitions” of intellectual disability and has scored between 67 to 77 in IQ tests over the years, a range that is below and within the threshold generally recognized as intellectually disabled.
+Jeremy Weis, Johnson’s public defender, has said Johnson “meets all statutory and clinical definitions” of intellectual disability and has scored between 67 and 77 in IQ tests over the years, a range that is below and within the threshold generally recognized as intellectually disabled.

 Bush and Cleaver urged the governor to acknowledge “the moral depravity of executions” and use his clemency power to spare Johnson.